Miinjiin/Data_Mining/Exercise 2/ECO-395M-exercise-2.md

 ## 1) Saratoga house prices

-\*\* Between linear model and K-nearest-neighbor regression model, which one is better at achieving lower out-of-sample mean-squared error? \*\*

-We will use `SaratogaHouses` data to build optimal pricing model.
-Separating data from SaratogaHouses data into a training set and testing set, and will use testing set for assessing model’s out-of-sample performance.
+We used `SaratogaHouses` data to build the optimal pricing model.
+We first separated `SaratogaHouses` data into a training and a testing set, then used the testing set to assess the model’s out-of-sample performance.

-First of all, we made the best linear model for price by adding some meaningful interaction variables like `livingArea:lotSize` `livingArea:fuel` `livingArea:centralAir` `bedrooms:bathrooms` `heating:fuel` To evaluate the model performance we making, we compared the rmse of the model with the medium model.
+For our best linear model, we added some interaction variables like `livingArea:lotSize` `livingArea:fuel` `livingArea:centralAir` `bedrooms:bathrooms` `heating:fuel`.
+We compared the RMSEs of the “medium” model and our model to evaluate the performance.

-    ## [1] 75884.96
+    ## [1] 64587

-    ## [1] 73112.16
+    ## [1] 63713.48

-Top one is the RMSE is for the “medium\_model” from class, while below is the RMSE of the best linear model we made.
-Our model does a slightly better job at achieving lower out-of-sample mean-squared error.
+Looking at above table, our model does a slightly better job at achieving lower out-of-sample mean-squared error.

-    ## [1] 6
+    ## [1] 5

-To build the best KNN regression model, we first found the optimal K that produces the lowest RMSE value is `best_k`.
+To build the best KNN regression model, we first found the optimal K, **5**, that produces the lowest RMSE value.
 This value was used in the “horse race” between the two model classes.

 <table>
 <thead>